Fire services

 More information:

-Don't travel to Syria by sea due to the extremely dangerous security situation.
+Don't travel to Syria by sea due to the dangerous security situation.

 DFAT does not provide information on the safety of individual commercial airlines or flight paths.